franciscovillaescusa/Quijote-simulations/docs/source/access.rst

 Data access
 ***********

-Quijote contains over 850 terabytes of data.
+Quijote contains over 1 petabyte of data.
 Given this large size, the data is currently distributed across two different clusters in New York (Rusty cluster) and San Diego (GordonS cluster).
 The data can be accessed in two different ways:

 - **Globus**.
 A system designed to easily transfer large amounts of data in a very efficient manner.
 - **Binder**.
 A system that allows reading and manipulating the data online, without the need to download the data.